learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-part-1-nyc01-seng-ft-100520/README.md

 We can see which values are even, and go straight to printing only those.
-What if we had this exact structure (an array of three arrays, each with three element) but we couldn't see the values contained?
+What if we had this exact structure (an array of three arrays, each with three element), but we couldn't see the values contained?

 We would have to check every element using a conditional statement.
-[Integers][] in Ruby have a built in methods to tell if something is even or odd - `.even?` and `.odd?`.
+[Integers][] in Ruby have a built-in methods to tell if something is even or odd - `.even?` and `.odd?`.
 We can use this to determine whether or not a value should be
 printed: